savonet/book/audio.md

 ### Rewriting metadata

-If you want to systematically modify the metadata, you can use the `map_metadata`\indexop{map\_metadata} function which will modify the metadata of a source: it takes as argument a function and a source, and uses the function to systematically change the metadata.
+If you want to systematically modify the metadata, you can use the `metadata.map`\indexop{metadata.map} function which will modify the metadata of a source: it takes as argument a function and a source, and uses the function to systematically change the metadata.
 The type of the function is

 ```
 ([string * string]) -> [string * string]